SangwookCheon/data-on-deck/webpages/about.md

 ## How it was Made

-I forked a GitHub repository called "Dactl," which runs on the Jekyll machine.
+I forked a GitHub repository named "Dactl," made by melangue.
+The website runs on the Jekyll machine.
 I used the Atom Editor to change the UI of the blog, and customize for my needs.
 I go to Atom everyday to tinker with code and add articles.
 This blog is currently hosted by GitHub pages.

+"Dactl" is under MIT License, so I can freely customize it.
+However, I would like thank melangue for providing an amazing theme to start with!

 If you are interested in learning how to create a customized blog for yourself, I can definitely help you!